wurli/split.nvim/README.md

 you get out of the box:

 *    `","`: Split on commas.

 *    `";"`: Split on semicolons.

 *    `" "`: Split on one or more whitespace characters.

 *    `"+"`: Split on `+`, `-`, `/`, and `%`, provided these are surrounded by
             one or more whitespace characters.

 *    `"<"`: Split by `<`, `<=`, `==`, `>`, or `>=`.

 *    `"."`: Split text so that each sentence occupies a single line.

 ## Similar work

+There are a few other plugins that offer similar functionality, although the implementations are very different.
+From what I can tell, split.nvim is unique in allowing you to specify generic _patterns_ to split on rather than text objects for a given language.

 *   [splitjoin.nvim](https://github.com/bennypowers/splitjoin.nvim)